What is Self-Testing?

 What is Testing Effect?

-Self-testing and test effect are often used interchangeably.
-Testing effect refers to the finding that using the technique of self-testing actually increases long-term memory.
-Testing effect describes the increase in long-term memory that is realized when a learner retrieves information while studying.
+Self-testing and testing effect are often used interchangeably.
+Testing effect refers to the finding that using the self-testing technique actually improves long-term memory.
+It describes the increase in long-term memory that is gained when a learner retrieves information while studying.

 How the Testing Effect Makes Recall Easier

 Testing effect says that retrieval is a major form of practice, and that practice of recalling information while you’re studying benefits how you memorize the material.
-Using self-testing (or testing effect) works more efficiently than studying and re-studying the material, so you’re increasing your study efficiency.
+Using self-testing (or testing effect) works more efficiently than studying and re-studying the material, so you’re increasing your study efficiency when using this technique.

 A key way to capitalize on this benefit is to space out your self-testing session over progressively longer intervals.
 After you’ve finished studying the material, self-test 2 days later, then 10 days, then 6 weeks, etc.